Spooky309/IDELess-Spigot-Plugin-Template/README.md

 # Why?

-I couldn't find a good simple batch-built template and I didn't want to install a horrifically clunky IDE just to write a simple plugin for my server.
+I couldn't find a good simple script-built template and I didn't want to install a horrifically clunky IDE or [comically bloated build system](https://i.imgur.com/IlXgLme.png) just to write a simple plugin for my server.
 I then turned it into this template, for your developing pleasure.

 # What do I need